knpuniversity/symfony2-rest/knpu/episode1/post-to-create.md

 php app/console doctrine:fixtures:load
 ```

-Now login with a fixtures user: `weaverryan` and my very secure password
+Now login with a fixtures user: `weaverryan` and the very secure password
 `foo`.

 ## The Code Battles Web Interface

-Ok, let me give you a quick 60-second tour, so we actually understand the
+To understand the API we're going to build, let me give you a quick 60-second tour.
-API we'll build.
+And please keep your hands and arms inside the project at all times.

 The first resource is a programmer, and we start by creating one.
 Give it
 a name, a clever tag line, choose one of the avatars and compile!
 Next, a
 programmer has energy, and you can change that by powering them up.
 Sometimes
-good things happen that give you power, sometimes bad things happen.
-Isn't
+good things happen that give you power, sometimes bad things happen -- like a
-that just like life...
+case of the Mondays.

 With some power, you can start a battle.
 These are projects, and projects
 are the second resource.
 And when you select one, it creates our third resource:
 a battle.
 Our programmer killed it!
-Each battle is between a programmer resource
+Each battle is between one programmer resource
-and a project resource.
-On the homepage, you can see a list of all the battles.
+and one project resource.
+On the homepage, you can see a list of all the battles our
+programmer has bravely fought battles.

 ## POST to /api/programmers